pekkis/react-broilerplate-project/README.md

 Requirements
 -------------

-- A relatively new Node.js.
-I'm running 5.x nowadays.
-Nobody really knows.
+- A new Node.js.
+I'm running 6.x nowadays.
 - NPM version 3.
 My understanding of how to mark dependencies vs dependencies of dependencies is not complete.

 Stack